Enable SAML Authentication on a Site

 • Let users to choose their authentication type

-When you select this, two sign-in options appear where a view is embedded: a sign-in button that uses single sign-on authentication and a link to use TableauID as an alternative.
+When this option is selected, only a pop-up window will be supported.
+In this pop-up window, two sign-in options appear where a view is embedded: a sign-in button that uses single sign-on (SSO) authentication and a link to use Tableau credentials as the alternative.

-Tip: With this option, users need to know which alternative to choose.
+Tip: With this option, users need to know which sign-in option to choose.
 As part of notification you send your users after you add them to the single sign-on site, let them know which type of authentication to use for a variety of sign-in scenarios.
 For example, embedded views, Tableau Desktop, Tableau Bridge, Tableau Mobile, and so on.

 • Tableau with MFA